marcusv77/app-flutter-todo/README.md

 # To Do list

 Application developed in flutter with the aid of the course "Creating Android and iOS Apps with Flutter".
-The project in question is a small application to perform financial calculations aiming at currency conversion.
-The app consumes real data from the API so that the values are appropriate to the current reality.
+The project in question is a small application to keep our to do's inside a list.

 ## Getting Started